hz-dotcom/hospital-management/README.md

 # 🏥 Healthcore — Hospital Management Portal

 A PHP + MySQL patient/staff portal with real-time appointment booking, per-department queue tracking, and role-based dashboards.
-No framework, no Composer, no build step — runs on plain Apache/PHP/MySQL (XAMPP-friendly).
+No framework, no Composer, no build step — runs on plain Apache/PHP/MySQL (XAMPP-friendly).(HTML INCLUDED IN PHP FILE)

 ---